joonty/breaktime/README.md

 # Breaktime

 Breaktime loves your eyes.
 That's why it gives them a screen break every so often - as often as you like.
 It hides in the background, waiting for it's moment to shine.
-When it's time for you to take a break it opens a dialog box with a timer counting down from 10, giving you the chance to cancel.
+When it's time for you to take a break it opens a dialog box with a timer counting down from 10, giving you the chance to cancel or delay the break by 5 minutes.
 But when the timer hits zero your screensaver will pop up, forcing you to go and make some tea/coffee/mojitos.

 You can set how often it runs, which day(s) of the week it runs, and which system command you want to execute when it's time for a break.
 All of this can be configured with some lovely YAML.